 Otto Frei, Occupying and Connecting, Berthold Burkhardt 2009

-Otto has famously studies processes of occupation and connection of large territories by means of apparat deploying the computational power of soap bubbles, sand, ink droplets and so on.
+Otto has famously studies processes of occupation and connection of large territories by means of apparatus deploying the computational power of soap bubbles, sand, ink droplets and so on.

 Material computation has the benefit to operate morphologically and in relationship to a specific substratum or medium.
 Otto was able to compute in a completely analogical way the emergence of path systems and in particular to define a special category of path systems, the so-called minimizing detour networks.

+Fig3.
+Marek Kolodziejczyk, Wool-thread model to compute optimised detour path networks,

+Institute for Lightweight Structures (ILEK), Stuttgart, 1991.

 Minimizing detour networks are special among others as they produce connections among points which are optimal in terms of the energy expenditure required to connect them.
 This notion of energy implies the existence of a substratum and that of an "organism" that moves over it.
 Otto discovered that the patterns emerging from his experiments appeared almost everywhere in non-human as well as in human systems, such as in settlements and road networks.